-In most states, you are required by law to purchase workers compensation insurance that covers workplace injuries.
-In this guide, we’ll give the low-down on workers comp, including where to get it and how to manage coverage more easily with Gusto payroll software.
+In most states, you are required by law to purchase workers compensation insurance that covers workplace injuries if you have employees.
+In this how-to guide, we’ll give the low-down on workers compensation insurance, including where to get it and how to manage coverage more easily.

 What is Workers Compensation?

 Workers compensation insurance covers an employee’s medical expenses and lost income if they are injured on the job.
 The other important piece of this insurance is that, if an employee receives workers comp wages while they are injured or ill from something that happened at work, they cannot later sue you for the incident or for negligence.

 Companies that have 1 or more employees (outside of the owner(s)) are generally required to purchase workers compensation coverage.
 There are a few exceptions, which we outline below, but it is best practice to carry workers compensation insurance even if you do not have to.

 The cost of workers comp insurance varies tremendously, depending on your industry and location.
 If you are in an industry where work-related injuries are more likely to occur or in a state/city where insurance premiums are higher, then you’ll pay more.

 For example, for a tree trimmer, welder, or road construction worker, the cost could be $15 per $100 in payroll, or higher.
 On the other hand, the cost to cover a banker, architect, or attorney could be under $0.25 per $100 of their payroll.
 So, for an employee that earns $40,000 a year, a construction company may pay around $6000, whereas a white collar business may pay just $100.

 Additionally, after you’ve been in business for a while, your workers comp rates will go up or down depending on your accident history, just like they would for any other kind of insurance.

 According to Insureon, per $100 in employee wages, workers comp costs in the United States ranged from $0.75 in Texas to $2.74 in Alaska as of recent data.